The Gist Story

 Seven years later, Gist built a new, 14,000 square foot facility on Poplar Level Road in Louisville.
 The new facility lasted only six years when the Watterson Expressway expansion project forced Gist to move his shop (brick by brick) 15 feet to the North.

-The building reopened in 1987 and operated for eight years before an electrical fault on the second floor sparked a fire that destroyed the rebuilding shop and much of the building’s roof.
+The building reopened in 1987 and operated for four years before an electrical fault on the second floor sparked a fire that destroyed the rebuilding shop and much of the building’s roof.
 Fire fighters managed to move, cover and protect most of the Steinway piano inventory, but several other instruments were damaged or destroyed in the fire.
 The resulting insurance battle nearly drove the company into bankruptcy.

 During the late 80s, Gist decided to open a second facility in downtown Lexington, Kentucky.
 A much smaller store, the Lexington facility would serve as a piano outlet and a recital space for teachers in the area.
 During the insurance struggle resulting from the Louisville fire, however, Gist sold the Lexington building and moved his store to a temporary warehouse space near the main post office in Lexington.